National ISSN Centre for Germany - Frequently asked questions (FAQ)

 What are the advantages of ISSNs?

-Which publications are given an ISSN?
+Which publications can obtain an ISSN?

 These documents do not take the place of the legal deposit submission to the German National Library.